 Nationwide offers four different plan options: Whole Pet, Whole Pet With Wellness, Major Medical, and Major Medical With Wellness.
 Each has a set $250 deductible.
-With their Whole Pet plan, you can choose 50%, 70%, or 90% reimbursement options, and the claims are unlimited.
+With their Whole Pet plan, you can choose 50%, 70%, or 90% reimbursement options, and the payouts are unlimited.

 However, Nationwide’s Major Medical plans differ significantly from the competition because they use a benefit schedule for any given condition or treatment.
 It outlines the maximum reimbursement amount you can expect, regardless of how much your vet charges you.

-Healthy Paws has unlimited claims on all plans, but there are some restrictions on reimbursement and annual deductible amounts, depending on your pet’s age at enrollment.
+Healthy Paws has unlimited payouts on all plans, but there are some restrictions on reimbursement and annual deductible amounts, depending on your pet’s age at enrollment.
 Additionally, Healthy Paws doesn’t enroll pets older than 14 years old.